Parshas Shlach-Excerpts from Likkutei Torah

 1. The architecture of Gan Eden:

 In Gan Eden reside millions upon millions of souls, and its structure must be made in a way that can host all these souls each on their own level.
 Gan Eden is built with many different buildings, called Heichalos, with each building containing many different compartments.
 Each Heichal offers a different revelation and experience to the souls and angels that are hosted there, and the chambers in each building contain different accommodations, all being varieties of the revelation offered in that chamber.
-Thus there is a Heichal of Chesed which contains many chambers of variations of Chesed; a Heichal of Gevurah which contains many chambers of variations of Gevura.
+Thus, there is a Heichal of Chesed which contains many chambers of variations of Chesed; a Heichal of Gevurah which contains many chambers of variations of Gevura.
 [Lehavdil, this is similar to a line of Hotels in which each Hotel offers different luxuries and amenities.
 Although all occupants of that hotel receive equal service and use of facilities, the rooms of the hotel differ from each other.]
 The purpose of these chambers is to reveal the G-dly light in a fashion that is limited and catered to the intellectual capabilities of the souls and angels found within.
+Both the Angels and souls found in each chamber sing and praise Hashem in accordance to their comprehension which is in accordance to the unique chamber that they are found within.

 1. The purpose of Torah and Mitzvos:[3]

 The main purpose of Torah and Mitzvos is to separate between the pure and impure, to refine the good from the evil.
 [Every physical object contains a mixture of good and evil, called Kelipas Nogah.
-The Mitzvos act as a cleaning vacuum which remove all the dirt and evil from the object thus allowing it to become a receptacle for G-d’s revelation.]
+The Mitzvos act as a vacuum which cleans all the dirt and evil from the object thus allowing it to become a receptacle for G-d’s revelation.]
+This purpose can only properly achieved in the holy land of Israel, as explained above in B.

 [3] Likkutei Torah p.
 73